MatthewFay/json-criteria/README.md

 # Define a user
 user = {'user_id': 1, 'name': 'Alice', 'age': 28, 'interests': ['Technology', 'Books'], 'purchased_products': ['Laptop']}

 # criteria list for products:
-# 1. User has an interest in 'Technology' AND (User is older than 25 OR User has purchased a 'Laptop')
-# 2. User has an interest in 'Books' AND User has not purchased a 'Tablet'
 product_criteria_list = [
+    # User has an interest in 'Technology' AND (User is older than 25 OR User has purchased a 'Laptop')
     {'product_id': 10, 'AND': [
         {'key': 'interests', 'op': 'contains', 'value': 'Technology'},
         {'OR': [